tom-halpin/pe-dojo-book/content/002d-role-of-product-engineer.md

 ## Role of Product Engineer

-The team spend time discussing the role of the Product Engineer in a product development squad given the importance of the role to establishing a Product Engineering mindset across the Universal Imports Group.
+The team spend time discussing the role of the Product Engineer in a product development squad, given the importance of the role to establishing a Product Engineering mindset across the Universal Imports Group.

 They specify the following as being the requirements for the role